 Nature Reserves You Must Visit

-Hambantota is a great base to visit Sri Lanka’s most popular park– Yala National Park.
+Yala National Park, located closer to the town of Hambantota, is most famed as being the best place to spot the elusive Sri Lankan leopard and sloth bear.
 Yala is home to Sri Lanka’s “Big Three”: elephants, leopards and bears, and has the highest density of leopards in a geographical area.
-The park can get quite crowded so make sure you leave Hambantota early because the best time to spot an elusive leopard is either in the early morning or the late afternoon.
-You will definitely spot a few elephants as well as deer, peacocks and crocodiles, but if you’re lucky you’ll see a bear and a leopard so keep an eye out!
+The park can get quite crowded so make sure you leave Hambantota early because the best time to spot a sloth bear or leopard is either in the early morning or the late afternoon.
+You will definitely spot a few elephants, deer, peacocks and crocodiles too during your safari through the park.

 Trincomalee is located on the east coast of the island and is home to the Pigeon Island National Park.
 This protected marine park is a small island off the coast of Nilaveli which can be accessed by boat.
 Embark on a short boat ride and spend the rest of the day snorkelling through the clear blue waters of the Indian Ocean as you discover a world of exotic life thriving beneath the surface.
 The island was given the name because of the rock pigeons that settled on it a long time ago, and the waters are home to an array of vibrant corals and colourful marine life.
 Take your own snorkelling gear or rent a pair from the Nilaveli snorkelling centres before your excursion.
 Before snorkelling, ensure that everyone in your group can swim fairly well in the open ocean waters, and always make sure to stay close to each other.

 Horton Plains National Park